-Production planning was done without Microsoft Dynamics NAV using Microsoft Project or Microsoft Excel.
+Production planning at D&S was done without Microsoft Dynamics NAV using Microsoft Project or Microsoft Excel.
 There were only verbal agreements between production engineers and sales engineers on when the orders would be ready.
 In case of a change in delivery date, there was no formal or delayed verbal confirmation to the sales engineer, so on the part of the end customers there was increasing dissatisfaction about wrong committed delivery dates combined with no information from the sales team.

 In the planning process there are several steps involved: from receiving an order, confirming availability of raw materials, communicating between production engineers to sales engineers on expected completition dates, job scheduling, assembly, to completion and invoicing.